 - The NAO’s Advisory board is made up of the governments and health organizations who are subscribing members of the NAO

-Gregory P. Marchildon, Director
+Gregory P. Marchildon, Founding Director

 The founding director of the NAO, Gregory P. Marchildon is Professor and Ontario Research Chair in Health Policy and System Design at the Institute of Health Policy, Management and Evaluation, University of Toronto.
 A scholar-practitioner, Marchildon has extensive experience in establishing and working in national and international research and policy networks.
 A member of the editorial board of the European Observatory on Health Systems and Policies, Marchildon is also the Canadian representative on the Health Systems and Policy Monitor network.
 As the founding director of the NAO, Marchildon is mobilizing the key people and infrastructure to launch and manage the NAO.

-Sara Allin, Director of Operations
+Sara Allin, Director